PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 Prerequisite: GEG 375 or GES 452.
 Introduction to water resource planning in the United States.
 Emphasis on project management and planning processes used by federal water resources agencies.
 Field trip and group project required.
 Offered occasionally.

 Prerequisites: PLN 215.
 Explores the many forms, methods, and tools of neighborhood planning, community development, and engagement efforts aimed at revitalization in the context of historic and contemporary public and private sector policies and practices that have contributed to current challenges.
-Offered every other year.
+Offered occasionally.

 PLN 390 QUANTITIATIVE METHODS IN GEOGRAPHY AND PLANNING